 How to automate?

 The answer to this question depends on the type of task you want to automate.
-Below is a listing of different methods and tools for automating a task from the most simple method to the more complex methods.
+Below lists different methods and tools for automating tasks, from the simplest to the most complex.

 Computer keyboard shortcuts are a form of automation in that they allow you to complete an operating system or program task.
 For example, when you copy and paste text, you can duplicate text in multiple places without having to type the text.